REST API

 Slack integration

-Slack slash command
+Slack slash commands

 How it works